hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 If the client is configured in smart mode, only the operations that are not key-based will be routed to the endpoint that is returned by the `LoadBalancer`.
 If the client is not a smart client, `LoadBalancer` will be ignored.

-The following are the example configurations.
+The following are example configurations.

 **Declarative**: